 Many of us do our best to resolve our own family law matters to avoid going in and out of court, but not every issue can be solved without the assistance of the court.
 At Letterio & Haug, LLP, our family law team will provide the legal representation you need to ensure you achieve the best possible results for you and your family.
 Our law firm is committed to providing personalized solutions for each client we serve.

-Contact us today at (845) 203-0997 to schedule a free initial consultation with one of our compassionate and knowledgeable attorneys.
+Contact us today at (845) 203-0997 to schedule a personal initial consultation with one of our compassionate and knowledgeable attorneys.